cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 5.6.4 =
+PARAM_ fields for Yandex were broken.
+This bug has been fixed now.

+= 5.6.3 =
+Solved a conflict between Rightpress and the Aelia currency converter

+= 5.6.2 =
+Added UTF8 and html entity checks for Google Product Review feeds data

 = 5.6.1 =
 Added the item_group_id field as an default and required field for the Pinterest template